OWASP/samm/v2.0/beta/core/verification/v-requirements-driven-testing.md

 ## Maturity 3 - Perform regression testing (with security unit tests)
 ### Benefit
+Prevents identified (and fixed) bugs to be introduced as part of later releases through regression testing.

 ### Activity
 Write and automate regression tests for all identified (and fixed) bugs to ensures that these become a test harness preventing similar issues to be introduced as part of later releases.
 Security unit tests should verify dynamically (i.e., at run time) that the components function as expected and should validate that code changes are properly implemented.